|PostgreSQL Reference Manual - Volume 3 - Server Administration Guide|

 datallowconn = false to prevent modification of it.

 datistemplate = true.

 template0do not have any special status beyond the fact that the name

 CREATE DATABASE.
 For example, one could drop

 template0without any ill effects.
 This course of action might be advisable if one has carelessly added a bunch of junk in

 postgresdatabase is also created when a database cluster is initialized.
 This database is meant as a default database for users and applications to connect to.
 It is simply a copy of

-template1and can be dropped and recreated if necessary.
+template1and may be dropped and recreated if required.